computerrock/javascript-team-toolbox/sass-scss-project-architecture.md

 ```

 For truly re-usable (between projects) and on-every-project stuff we use `.cr-` prefix.
 For all other, client project
-specific code we use abbreviation of client's company name.
+specific code, we use abbreviation of client's company name.
 Abbreviation should be 4 characters maximum in order to keep
-things short.
+names short.
 Examples: Vubiquity `.vub-`, Daimler Smart `.ds-`, Red Bull `.rb-`, etc.

 ### Class category prefix